young061023/collage_art/README.md

 #### 3. Cut and Stack Images (Part.
 2)
   - Cut out the photo made vertically at 2 by the specified n.
   - If you stack the cut-out pictures alternately as shown in 2, you create an image like the final mosaic.

+#### 4. Crop Image
+  - Crops the final mosaic image to focus on the central portion.